waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current State:** Eastern gates (27,18) are OPEN.
 Western gates (10,7) are CLOSED.
 Northern gates (17,17) & (18,17) are now confirmed CLOSED.
 - **Hypothesis (v2):** The switches at (19,26) and (21,4) control the three sets of gates (Western, Northern, Eastern), but not as simple toggles.
 The outcome of flipping a switch seems to depend on the current state of *all* gates, suggesting a state-machine-like logic.
 Proximity triggers also seem to play a role.
 - **Next Test:** My path to the main switch at (19, 26) is now blocked by the northern gates.
 I must find an alternate route to it, flip it, and then systematically check the state of all three gate sets to understand its function in this new configuration.

-# IV.
-Tool & Agent Ideas
-- **Exploration Path Planner Tool:** A computational tool to solve the Traveling Salesperson Problem for a list of coordinates, finding the shortest path to visit all of them.
-This should be a high priority to create.
-- **Long-Term Training Advisor Agent:** An agent to analyze my full roster and suggest long-term training priorities for upcoming major challenges like the Elite Four.